-There’s a host of top English Civil War Sites and Battlefields to visit and among the very best are Bishop’s Waltham Palace, Ashby Castle and Restormel Castle.
+There are a host of top English Civil War Sites and Battlefields to visit – among the very best are Bishop’s Waltham Palace, Ashby Castle and Restormel Castle.
 Other popular sites tend to include Helmsley Castle, Banqueting House and Windsor Castle.

-We’ve put together an experts guide to battle sites of the English Civil War, with our top ten places to visit as well as a full list of English Civil War Sites and Battlefields, which shouldn’t be ignored if you have the time.
+We’ve put together an experts guide to battle sites of the English Civil War – here are our top 15 places to visit.

 One of the most important English Civil War sites, Banqueting House in Whitehall is famous as the site of the execution of King Charles I. On 30 January 1649, many spectators gathered to watch the beheading on the balcony of Banqueting House.
 A service is held at the Banqueting House every year in January to commemorate this event and visitors can still see the scaffold stage on which the monarch died.